The LSPCA’s mission is to:

-- To improve the welfare of domestic and farm animals in Malawi;
+• Improve the welfare of domestic and farm animals in Malawi;

-- To support the enforcement of legislation by local authorities and to help improve existing legislation; and
+• Support the enforcement of legislation by local authorities and to help improve existing legislation; and

-- To provide veterinary care and support for local communities and for all rescue cases.
+• Provide veterinary care and support for local communities and for all rescue cases.

-LSPCA's activities are:
+LSPCA's activities include:

-Hold mobile outreach clinics that offer free vaccinations and basic veterinary support and care to rural communities of Lilongwe.
+Hold mobile outreach clinics that offer free vaccinations and basic veterinary support and care to rural communities of Malawi.